 Subjectively, the bar's Atmos performance is good for a standalone setup with such a small footprint.
 It gives a little bit of height, so you get some sense of immersion with the action taking place on screen.
 That said, it falls short in comparison with soundbars that have dedicated subwoofers and satellites.
 The lack of bass is noticeable in action-heavy scenes, and you don't get the same sense of action spreading to the sides of your couch or above and behind you.
 Of course, the Sonos Beam (Gen 2) with Sub Mini + One SL Speakers is an improvement in this regard.
 If you don't have room for these add-ons, it still does a fine job.

-Like many premium soundbars, you find a room correction feature designed to optimize the bar's sound based on your room's unique acoustics.
+Like many premium soundbars, this one has a room correction feature designed to optimize the bar's sound based on your room's unique acoustics.
 It's called Trueplay, and you can access it through the Sonos S2 app on a compatible iOS device only.
-Unfortunately, Android users are limited to manual adjustment using the bar's bass and treble adjustments, but you won't find a full graphic EQ to switch up its sound across the range.
+Unfortunately, Android users are limited to manual adjustment using the bar's bass and treble adjustments, but you won't find a 7-band graphic EQ like the one that comes with the Samsung HW-S60D.

 There are a limited amount of physical inputs.
 You can connect the Sonos Beam Gen 2 to your TV using the HDMI port.
 If you have an older TV, you can use the included HDMI to Optical adapter to connect to an Optical Out port.
 The button beside the inputs lets you link the bar to a compatible subwoofer and satellites, sold separately.
 However, without a Full HDMI In port, you can't use the bar as a hub between different devices.